Goodman Ace: Radio aces

 During World War II, he participated in the selection of music for the War Department's Hit Kit songbook series as part of a carefully selected group of writers, composers, and show business personalities known collectively as the "Committee of 25".

 In 1945, Ace signed on as one of the writers of The Danny Kaye Show.
 Previously he and Jane had been part of a series of celebrity guests who filled in for Kaye while he entertained the armed forces troops who were overseas.
 When Kaye moved his show from New York to Hollywood, Ace resigned.
 Whether writing for himself and Jane or for another performer, Ace's rating system of how well a script would do was based on the number of cigars he smoked while writing it.
 One cigar meant the show would do very well, while four cigars meant this program or episode was most likely hopeless.
 Ace was sued in 1940 because of the name he selected for a character.
 He used the first name of one of his staff coupled with the last name of another.
 Unknown to Ace, this resulted in the name of a real person who was publicly embarrassed by the use of his name on the show.
 He then began the practice of having those on the program use their own names for their characters.

 In 1948, Ace created a new, half-hour version of the show, mr. ace and JANE; this expanded version, perhaps because a live studio audience detracted from its quiet style (a point made especially vivid by its audience-less, quiet audition show, and when new episodes expanded upon some of the old show's vintages), didn't last beyond a single season.
 And it fared no better on television.
 In 1956, both Ace and NBC thought seriously enough about another try for the television series to announce Ernie Kovacs and his wife Edie Adams would play the Aces in a pilot for the show; it is unknown whether the pilot took place.

 The husband and wife team returned to network radio with the debut of NBC's Monitor; the Aces were announced as "Communicators" just after Dave Garroway's joining the show.
 They were also part of NBC Radio's Weekday, which was a Monday through Friday network offering aimed at women that premiered not long after Monitor.
 Ace branched out by writing commercials, featuring himself and Jane.
 The couple also voiced some commercials used on NBC's Startime, while other actors played the visual roles.

+In 1951 Ace was quoted by the syndicated gossip columnist Walter Winchell as giving a quipping pun review of, "No Leica" to the play I Am a Camera.
+This has been erroneously attributed to critics such as Walter Kerr and C. A. Lejeune, the playwright Jean Kerr, and others, often in the form "Me no Leica."